huangyf530/huangyf530.github.io/_pages/about.md

 - *2024.05*: &nbsp;🎉 One first-author paper ([FastFiD](https://arxiv.org/abs/2408.06333)) is accepted by ACL 2024.
 See you in Thailand!
 - *2024.02*: &nbsp;🎉 We release an [elegant work on training dynamics](https://arxiv.org/pdf/2402.15175).
 - *2023.04*: &nbsp;🎉 Successfully passed my PhD proposal defense and become a PhD candidate!
-- *2022.12*: &nbsp;🎉 One first-author paper ([FastPromptTuning](https://aclanthology.org/2022.findings-emnlp.511/)) is accepted by Findings of EMNLP 2022

 # 📝 Publications